-- Some reagents contain a small amount of sodium azide.
-Sodium azide can reach 3. explosively with copper or lead plumbing if allowed to accumulate.
+- 1. Reagents are for IN VITRO DIAGNOSTIC USE ONLY. - 2.
+Do not use reagents after expiry date shown on product label. - Reagents contain a small amount of sodium azide.
+Sodium azide can react explosively with copper or lead plumbing if allowed to accumulate.
 Although the amount of sodium azide in the reagents is minimal, large quantities of water should be used if the reagents are flushed down the sink. - 4.
 Universal precautions should be taken in handling, processing and discarding all clinical specimens.
-All test materials should be considered potentially infectious during and after use and should be handled and disposed of appropriately.

-- 5. Process slides individually and avoid cross contamination with staining reagents. - 6.
+All test materials should be considered potentially infectious during and after use and should be handled and disposed of appropriately. - 5.
+Process slides individually and avoid cross contamination with staining reagents. - 6.
 Never allow staining reagent to dry on the slide during staining procedure.

-7. Interpretation requires personnel who have experience in fluorescence microscopy - and direct fluorescent antibody procedures. - 8.
-The procedures, storage conditions, precautions and limitations specified in these directions must be adhered to in order to obtain valid test results. - 9.
-Product contains material of animal origin and should be handled as a potentail carrier and transmitter of disease.
+- Interpretation requires personnel who have experience in fluorescence microscopy and direct fluorescent antibody procedures. - The procedures, storage conditions, precautions and limitations specified in these directions must be adhered to in order to obtain valid test results. - These reagents contain materials of animal origin and should be handled as a potential carrier and transmitter of disease.